The UFO Industrial Complex: Who Profits from the Mystery?

 The Revolving Door: Scant Evidence, One Notable Connection

 The Pentagon, headquarters of the U.S. Department of Defense.
-Public domain photo via Wikimedia Commons.
+DoD photo by Master Sgt.
+Ken Hammond, U.S. Air Force (public domain) via Wikimedia Commons.

 Contrary to some conspiracy theories about a 'revolving door' between defense contractors and the Pentagon's UAP office, AARO's leadership appears drawn mainly from intelligence community and military backgrounds, not directly from defense contractors.
 One documented connection, however, stands out: